AlexPikalov/cdrs/README.md

 As a response to select query CDRS returns a result frame of type Rows with data items (columns) encoded in Cassandra's way.
 Currently there are decode helpers only, but no helper methods which could easily map results into Rust structures.
-This is a goal of first stable version of CDRS.
+To have them is a goal of first stable version of CDRS.

 ```rust
 let select_query = String::from("SELECT * FROM ks.table;");